Browser / React

 Passing inputs from TypeScript

 Section titled “Passing inputs from TypeScript”Our code currently compiles with empty inputs and development mode.
-This means Oicana will use the default value for the input.
+This means Oicana will use the development value for the input.
 Now we’ll provide an explicit input value and switch to production mode.
 Update the generatePdf function:

 function generatePdf() { const jsonInputs = new Map<string, string>(); jsonInputs.set('info', JSON.stringify({ name: 'Baby Yoda' }));

-const pdf = template!.compile( jsonInputs, new Map(), Pdf, );
+const pdf = template!.export( jsonInputs, new Map(), Pdf, );

 const blob = new Blob([pdf], { type: 'application/pdf' }); const url = URL.createObjectURL(blob); const a = document.createElement('a'); a.href = url; a.download = 'example.pdf'; a.click(); URL.revokeObjectURL(url);}With this change, you need to remove the now unused CompilationMode import, or the build will fail.